athena-framework/website/docs/components/README.md

 ### 5. Response Event

 The end goal of Athena is to return an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) back to the client; which might be created within the [request](#1-request-event) event, returned from the related controller action, or set within the [view](#4-view-event) event.
-Regardless of how the response was created, the [ART::Events::Response](https://athena-framework.github.io/athena/Athena/Routing/Events/Response.html) event is emitted directly after.
+Regardless of how the response was created, the [ART::Events::Response](https://athena-framework.github.io/athena/Athena/Routing/Events/Response.html) event is dispatched directly after.

 The intended use case for this event is to allow for modifying the response object in some manner.
 Common examples include: add/edit headers, add cookies, change/compress the response body.